 If you are in an abnormal amount of pain, or are experiencing an unusual amount of canker sores, it might be time to go see a doctor.
 Sometimes canker sore-like symptoms can be linked to more serious conditions.

-Canker sores getting you down?
+Are canker sores getting you down?
 If it seems like they just won’t quit, come on in to the office of Drs.
 Creason & Weber, and we’ll see how we can help you out.
 We’re currently accepting new patients, so feel free to call our office at (616) 842-0822 or contact us online at your convenience!